tyleryouk/00os-origin/00reaper/00OS-commands/README.md

 The three core workflow files follow a specific lifecycle throughout the development cycle:

 1. **active-request.md**:
-   - Populated at the beginning of the cycle with REQ details
+   - Populated at the beginning of the cycle with REQ title and requirements
+   - Structured as a pure requirements document with no metadata or status
+   - Updated ONLY during step 1, or if the fundamental requirements change
-   - Updated with clarifications as they emerge during the cycle
+   - Serves as a stable reference point throughout the cycle
    - Reset or archived at the end of the cycle

 2. **implementation-plan.md**: